-For over 32 years, partners Dr. C. Forrest McDowell and Tricia Clark-McDowell have been committed to help people embrace wellness in all aspects of their life.
-Their endeavors have been internationally acclaimed, whether it be through their gardens and woods at their 22-acre Cortesia Sanctuary, gardening publications, promotion of peace and sanctuary, music, flower essences, and the healing properties of plants.
+For over 34 years, partners C. Forrest McDowell, PhD and Tricia Clark-McDowell have been committed to help people embrace wellness in all aspects of their life.
+Their endeavors have been internationally acclaimed, whether it be through their gardens and woods at their 22-acre Cortesia Sanctuary, gardening publications, promotion of peace and sanctuary, music, art and photography, and the healing properties of plants.

-A committed interest in the value and use of the plant, Solomon's Seal, is in keeping with the McDowell's lifelong interests in horticulture and health & wellness.
+A dedicated interest in the value and use of the plant, Solomon's Seal, is in keeping with the McDowells lifelong interests in horticulture and health & wellness.
 The intent is to bring every bit of integrity from their other successful endeavors into a sound and thorough examination of the healing properties of Solomon's Seal and select medicinal plants.
+In 2014, they began another earnest research into the use of Magnesium Therapy as an essential foundation for health.
+This was in response to Forrest contracting Lymes Disease in 2011.

-Tricia Clark-McDowell (the creator of the line of Cortesia Herbal Products and flower essences is an herbalist, garden expert, instructor and Master Gardener.
+Tricia Clark-McDowell has been a devoted gardener for decades with a special interest in the restorative qualities of plants.
+She is a Master Gardener and regularly increases her knowledge about the healing potentials of plants by taking courses and training in herbalogy.
 Her degress are in Fine Arts and Gerontology.
 She is also a Reiki Master.
 Beyond her being a fine writer, Tricia is also an accomplished photographer and watercolor artist who shows regularly at galleries throughout the Pacific Northwest.

-Dr. C. Forrest McDowell holds a doctorate in combined study of Health Education, Counseling Psychology, and Leisure Studies.
+C. Forrest McDowell, PhD holds a doctorate in combined study of Health Education, Counseling Psychology, and Leisure Studies.
 He is also a composer and concert guitarist.
 As a professional writer, he enjoys humor, poetry, essays, and all things related to the subject of health and wellness

 One Sanctuary also features the McDowells' stunning 22-acre parcel of woods and gardens, called Cortesia Sanctuary.
 Cortesia Sanctuary is located on an isolated ridgeline outside Eugene, Oregon, a thousand feet above the Willamette Valley floor.
 In year 2000, Cortesia Sanctuary was honored by the White House as a National Heritage Garden as part of the New Millennium Green Project, guided by Hillary Rodham Clinton.
 This recognition honors the McDowell's efforts to steward and showcase not only the Pacific Northwest forest (typcially mixed fir), but also its gardenstyle and vegetation.

-The McDowell's are also authors of the world's most popular book on composting, the 32-page guide Home Composting Made Easy (Cortesia Press).
+The McDowells are also authors of the world's most popular book on composting, the 32-page guide Home Composting Made Easy (Cortesia Press).
 Over 2 million copies have been distributed since its publication in 1998.
-You can learn more about this book at their website homecompostingmadeeasy.com.
+Their 68-page guide, Grow Your Own Food Made Easy, has helped hundreds of thousands of gardeners young and old learn how to create a nutritional garden.
+You can learn more about these books at their website homecompostingmadeeasy.com.
 There you will find over 25 topics about home composting, richly illustrated with step-by-step instructions. .

 "Ours is a celebration of how one can live on Earth with heart and soul.
 Our approach to life is as the hummingbird: sipping the nectar without bruising the flower."